TriggerAu/KerbalAlarmClock/KerbalAlarmClock/PlugInFiles/ReadMe-KerbalAlarmClock.txt

 Licensed under Creative Commons Attribution-NonCommercial-Sharealike 3.0 Unported License.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 2.0.0.0		-	KSP Version: 0.20
+- Rebuild and rewrite for 0.20 Game Database Loading Structure
+- Also fixes for - only recalc alarms when under Physwarp or nowarp - stops creep at high warp
+- Reset Defaults for autocalc to prevent creep
+- Reset Defaults for Transfer Mode
+- Added position of icon to config.xml so people can move it around as needed

 Version 1.4.1.0		-	KSP Version: 0.20
 - Recompile and minor changes to package structure to facilitate 0.20 Legacy Mode